ja0nz/bachelorarbeit/paper.md

 The last argument in favor of components over libraries is the more explicit interface.[@Fowler2014] While the functionality of a library needs documentation to be accessible, a component functionality is exposed via the components' signature.
 HTML markup is an expressive syntax and therefore convenient for steering a web component using merely attributes and values.

 ## 2.2.
-Organized around Business Capabilities
+Organized around business capabilities

 > "organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations". [@Conway1968]